iris-hep/iris-hep.github.io/pages/jobs.md

 title: Available Positions
 ---

-  A number of employment opportunities exist with the universities collaborating on the IRIS-HEP project.
+ A number of employment opportunities exist with the universities collaborating on or with the IRIS-HEP project.
+If have a strong interest in challenging computational and data science problems in a research environment, please consider applying!

 ## UC Berkeley
   * [Postdoc - Development of Innovative Track Reconstruction Algorithms for Experimental Particle Physics](http://inspirehep.net/record/1694661)